Scott Johnson (rugby union)

-Scott Johnson (born 19 August 1962 in Sydney), is an Australian rugby union coach, who was the interim head coach for Scotland in 2013 and early 2014 before serving as a Director of Rugby for Scotland between 2014 and 2019 before returning to Australia in the same role between 2019 and 2021.
+Scott Johnson (born 19 August 1962 in Sydney) is an Australian rugby union coach.
+He was the interim head coach for Scotland in 2013 and early 2014, then a director of rugby for Scotland between 2014 and 2019, before returning to Australia in the same role between 2019 and 2021.

 Playing career

 Playing as a fly-half or a centre, Johnson played for Parramatta Two Blues and Eastwood, and was captain of both the New South Wales Waratahs and Australian Under 21s.
-Playing initially at fly half and then at centre, he played senior rugby for New South Wales Waratahs.
+Playing initially at fly half and then at centre, he played senior rugby for the New South Wales Waratahs.
 In the 1980s Johnson also played for French club Toulon in the French championship.

 Coaching career

 Johnson started his coaching career with Penrith in the Sydney First Grade competition, and was named Club Coach of the Year in 1999.
-Johnson then worked as an assistant coach at New South Wales Waratahs in 2001, as well as an assistant for the Australia A team who defeated the British and Irish Lions in Gosford.
+He then worked as an assistant coach at New South Wales Waratahs in 2001, as well as an assistant for the Australia A team who defeated the British and Irish Lions in Gosford.

 Following an invitation from Graham Henry, Johnson left Australia to work with the then struggling Wales in the Six Nations Championship as Skills Coach.
 Working briefly under Henry and then for two years under Steve Hansen, Johnson was an integral member of the Welsh coaching staff during the 2003 Rugby World Cup.
 He remained with Wales when Hansen left in 2004 and was involved with Wales for their 2005 Grand Slam.
 Following the resignation of Mike Ruddock in 2006, Johnson took over as head coach on a temporary basis, ending his career with Wales in Cardiff after three games: a 31–5 defeat to Ireland in Dublin, an 18–18 draw against Italy in Cardiff, before going down to eventual Champions France 21–16.

 In light of family pressures, he accepted an approach from new Wallabies head coach John Connolly to become Australia's attack coach in preparation for the 2007 Rugby World Cup.

 Following a disastrous campaign and the reorganisation of the coaching staff, Johnson was released from this role following the 2007 World Cup and the signing of Robbie Deans as the new head coach of Australia.
 Johnson was linked with a move to the Cardiff Blues as skills coach, but decided not to accept this offer.
-Johnson's decision to say no to the Blues led to speculation linking him with the ambitious Ospreys.
-On 20 March 2008, the BBC reported that Johnson has accepted the head coaching position for the US Eagles national team.
+His decision to say no to the Blues led to speculation linking him with the ambitious Ospreys.
+On 20 March 2008, the BBC reported that he had accepted the head coaching position for the US Eagles national team.